hexinfra/gorox/hemi/README.md

 Dependencies
 ------------

-A program (like Gorox) using Hemi engine typically has these dependencies:
+A program (like Gorox) using Hemi Engine typically has these dependencies:

 ```
   +-------------------------------------------------------------+